-We initially testtested the model's ability to reproduce the biomass spectrum and the community size spectrum of the California Current Ecosystem (CCE).
+We initially tested the model's ability to reproduce the biomass spectrum and the community size spectrum of the California Current Ecosystem (CCE).
 Just as important, this is also a test of the variability that parameter choices have on the model result.
 The result of the simulations is illustrated in Taylor diagrams (Fig. 4).
-The Taylor diagrams provide a visual representation of the normalized standard deviation (STD_m/STD_o; radial distance from origin shown as grey solid line),

-- 430 correlation (COR{m-o}; azimuthal positions) and the centered root-mean-square difference (cRMS{m-o}; black circles extending out from the grey dot) of the 100,000 model simulations, compared to the annual averaged observations from CCE (represented by the grey dot).
-The bright yellow color in the first quadrant of all five diagrams show that the model simulations generally results result in a positive correlation coefficient with the CCE-LTER observations on all biomass size - categories.
-The smallest effect of parameter variations is seen om the autotrophic microplankton (B{A-micro}, Fig4e) where 435 solutions are centered in a smaller area than the other four size categories.
-On the other end of the scale autotrophic picoplankton show the larges spread in solutions from randomizing the parameters (BA-pico, Fig4c).
+The Taylor diagrams provide a visual representation of the normalized standard deviation (STD_m/STD_o; radial distance from origin shown as grey solid line), correlation (COR{m-o}; azimuthal positions) and the centered root-mean-square difference (cRMS{m-o}; black circles extending out from the grey dot) of the 100,000 model simulations, compared to the annual averaged observations from CCE (represented by the grey dot).
+The bright yellow color in the first quadrant of all five diagrams show that the model simulations generally result in a positive correlation coefficient with the CCE-LTER observations on all biomass size categories.
+The smallest effect of parameter variations is seen om the autotrophic microplankton (B{A-micro}, Fig4e) where solutions are centered in a smaller area than the other four size categories.
+On the other end of the scale autotrophic picoplankton show the larges spread in solutions from randomizing the parameters (B{A-pico}, Fig4c).
 On average, the smallest difference between model result and the mean observations (determined as abs(1 - mean(cRMS))) is found for B{T-nano} which, despite some simulations with a negative correlation, generally show the closest fit to observation.
-The other four categories have a larger deviation from observations due to either lower pattern agreement (COR{m-0}) or over- or underestimation of the amplitude of variations (STD_n/STD_o).
-The pico and nanoplanktonic size groups all overestimate the 440 amplitude of variation in the size spectrum is overestimated for all size groups of pico- and nanoplankton while the model - underestimate the amplitude of variation in the autotrophic micro plankton.
-The pattern agreement is overall best for B{T-pico} and BA-nano with mean correlation of 0.87 and 0.80.
-Interestingly, the result of the simulations falls within three distinct groups for B{A-pico}, where some parameter combinations produce a much better correlation with observations than otherothers.
-445 That B{A-pico} fall in three groups may be related to the biomass quantization also found in observations and other sizestructured planktonic ecosystem models (Moscoso et al., 2022; Schartau et al., 2010).
+The other four categories have a larger deviation from observations due to either lower pattern agreement (COR{m-o}) or over- or underestimation of the amplitude of variations (STD_m/STD_o).
+The amplitude of variation in the size spectrum is overestimated for all size groups of pico- and nanoplankton while the model underestimate the amplitude of variation in the autotrophic micro plankton.
+The pattern agreement is overall best for B{T-pico} and B{A-nano} with mean correlation of 0.87 and 0.80.
+Interestingly, the result of the simulations falls within three distinct groups for B{A-pico}, where some parameter combinations produce a much better correlation with observations than others.
+That B{A-pico} fall in three groups may be related to the biomass quantization also found in observations and other size-structured planktonic ecosystem models (Moscoso et al., 2022; Schartau et al., 2010).